danielharrell/open-eyes-lect-2017-18/Open.md

 with ends that reach the edge of the geometric plane.
 But then our parabola will gain a true inside in just the way our pickle jar possessed one: when it was closed.
-For there will be no way into the parabola, or out of the parabola, through its open end, since this now lies infinitely far away.
+For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
 The line of the parabola never closes upon itself, true, but also never stops.
 Its open end, then, is something